kwkroll32/GetAWall/README.md

   -c CREDENTIALS, --credentials CREDENTIALS
                         txt file of reddit api credentials, json

 Todo:
 1. Add ability to poll more than one subreddit for a suitable image.
 2. Pull fewer posts at once, then looping until a suitable image is found.

 Examples:
 Quickstart:
 python GetAWall.py -c reddit_cred.json

-Combined with feh:
-feh $(python /home/karl/Tools/scripts/GetAWall.py -c /home/karl/Tools/scripts/reddit_cred.json)

-Setting a new wallpaper on login to i3wm (add the following to the i3 .config): exec_always --no-startup-id feh --bg-fill $(python GetAWall.py -c reddit_cred.json)
+Setting a new wallpaper with feh on login to i3wm (add the following to the i3 .config): exec_always --no-startup-id feh --bg-fill $(python GetAWall.py -c reddit_cred.json)
 <pre>